min2ha/ukwa-site/content/target/53204/index.en.md

   "subject": "UK General Election 2017"
 }

-# Unison: General Election - three things you can do right now

 Calls on Unison members to: make sure public services are at the top of the political agenda; talk to friends and family; make sure they register to vote.